markmead/old.markmead.dev/content/blogs/how-to-add-conic-gradients-to-tailwind-css.md

 },
 ```

 You can now use conic gradient classes in Tailwind CSS like this `bg-gradient-conic-bl from-fuchsia-300 via-green-400 to-rose-700`.
-Unsure on what you're doing?
+Unsure of what you're doing?
 Use the [gradient generator on Hypercolor](https://hypercolor.dev/generator) to help get you started.